-Whenever I think of the ill effects of drugs and alcohol on the body, I think of the 1980s Partnership for a Drug-Free America campaign with the egg.
+Whenever I think of the ill effects of alcohol and drugs on the body, I think of the 1980s Partnership for a Drug-Free America campaign with the egg.
 This is your brain (hold up a pristine egg).
 This is drugs (grease bubbling in a frying pan).
-And this is your brain on drugs (crack egg into bubbling grease and fry).
+And this is your brain on drugs (crack an egg into bubbling grease and fry).
 Any questions?

 The above-mentioned ad was reprised in the 90s and again in 2016.
 Likely, because it is so evocative.
-When you see the egg frying, there is no question that drugs do bad things to your brain.
-In fact, drugs and alcohol can take a toll on just about every organ in your body.
+When you see egg frying, there is no question that drugs do bad things to your brain.
+Drugs and alcohol can take a toll on just about every organ in your body.
 And your appearance?
 Bloodshot baggy eyes, lank hair, and sallow skin are the hallmarks of substance misuse.

-Alcohol is the ingredient in wine, beer or that jello shot you got talked into, that makes you intoxicated.
+Alcohol is the ingredient in wine, beer, or that jello shot you regret, that makes you intoxicated.
 When you take a drink, alcohol is quickly absorbed into the bloodstream through the mouth, stomach, and small intestines and moves to every part of the body.
 As a result, the liver breaks down 90% of the alcohol at about one “standard drink” per hour.
-The rest is excreted through the lungs, kidneys, and sweat.
+The other 10% is excreted through the lungs, kidneys, and sweat.

 Why is Alcohol Making Me Feel/Look Awful?